-Organizations in every industry globally use a LMS to train and certify their channels as a competitive differentiator and also to make money, save money and reduce cycle times.
-When you gain the mind share and thus change the behavior of your channel, you too will enjoy these top 10 measurable benefits:
+Organizations in every industry globally use an LMS to train and certify their channels as a competitive differentiator.
+It can also generate money, save money and reduce sales cycle time.

 - Increase sales and revenue from each channel partner or distributor

 - Create new revenue streams from the sale of partner-related content and certification programs

 - Decrease time to proficiency of new channel partners